immutant/immutant.org/news/2011-11-08-installing.md

 ## Running Immutant

-To verify that Immutant is properly installed, let's fire one up.
+To verify that Immutant is properly installed, let's fire it up.
 To do so, use the `lein immutant run` command.
 This is a convenient way to start the Immutant's JBoss server, and will run in the foreground displaying the console log.
 You'll see lots of log messages that you can ignore - the